Backed Up

 Check out the Backed Up digital exhibit through the Cincinnati and Hamilton County Public Library to explore the history of the Cincinnati sewer system.

-Sewers Gonna Sue
+Episode One: Sewers Gonna Sue

-In this episode, Becca and Ella look at what a combined sewer system is, the history of sewer infrastructure in Greater Cincinnati, and the federal consent decree that charges the Metropolitan Sewer District of Greater Cincinnati with coming into compliance with the Clean Water Act.
+Becca and Ella look at what a combined sewer system is, the history of sewer infrastructure in Greater Cincinnati, and the federal consent decree that charges the Metropolitan Sewer District of Greater Cincinnati with coming into compliance with the Clean Water Act.

 Florence's car, underwater after a storm, lands on the front page of the Cincinnati Enquirer in 2016.
 Courtesy: CHPL Archives